 But then I learned that I’m not the only one.
 Joining several adult hobby courses and workshops, I’ve realized that many adults, particularly 20-somethings, are still exploring themselves as much as I do.
-I’ve met this online friend my age, who share similar interests and views.
-I’ve met a bunch who are in their mid/late 20’s and are still studying, or adults who are still finding time to learn new things, explore their passions in life, despite their hectic work and family life.
-I still see a bunch of 20 (sometimes 30-40) somethings who consider having piercings and tattoos, sporting ragged attires, playing video games, attending music festivals and sports games, and watching a bunch of cartoons and anime.
+I’ve met this online friend my age who shares similar interests and views as mine.
+I’ve met a bunch of people in their mid/late 20’s who are still studying, or adults who are still finding time to learn new things and to explore their passions in life despite their hectic work and family life.
+I still see a bunch of 20-somethings (sometimes even 30-40 year olds) who consider having piercings and tattoos, sporting ragged attires, playing video games, attending music festivals and sports games and watching a bunch of cartoons and anime.
 I then realize that we are never too old to stand up for who we are and what we love.
 I begin to be satisfied with my now 24 year old self, not minding what my teenage self has dictated upon my future 20 year old self.
 And besides, I’ve realized that my teenage dreams are coming true in my 20’s.
 Performing onstage, being in a band, still having time for my interests, making more friends, hanging out more in bars and clubs, etc..

 All in all, I’ve learned that being in your 20’s is a crucial stage.
 We are young enough to relive our teenage (even childhood) dreams, while being old enough to assume more responsibilities and exploring our identities as adults.
 I’ve realized that I still have a life ahead of me and I should not mind what the society pressures me to do at a certain age.
 Life doesn’t definitely end at 20.
 It is just a beginning of one’s new life.